 - Enhanced support for end to end QoS

 - Efficient support for transmission of higher layers

 - Support of load sharing and policy management across different Radio Access Technologies

 - Minimize the number of options

 - No redundant mandatory features

-We can find significantly higher data rate (50-100Mbps) and faster connection times as most remarkable requirements relative to 3G/3.5G.
-In order to achieve the high data rate, 3GPP decided to use OFDMA and MIMO together for radio access technology.
-LTE also introduce scheduling for shared channel data, HARQ and AMC (Adaptive Modulation and Coding).
+Significantly higher data rates (50-100Mbps) and faster connection times are perhaps the most remarkable requirements relative to 3G/3.5G.
+In order to achieve these high data rate, 3GPP decided to use OFDMA combined with MIMO as a basis for the radio access technology.
+LTE also introduces scheduling for shared channel data, HARQ and AMC (Adaptive Modulation and Coding).